WELLlife COVID-19/Flu Test Transcript

 WELLlife COVID-19/Flu A & B Audio Described Video Transcript

-(Audio Description) All on-screen information is presented through audio content.
+(Audio Description) Note, all on screen information is presented through audio content.
 Text appears: “WELLlife COVID-19 slash Flu A and B, Home Test Instruction Guide.”

 Carefully review the instructions before performing the test.
 Failure to follow the instructions may result in inaccurate test results.